 That is why I always ask people the question about responsibility and total ownership.
 You must hold the belief that you can control your responses to situations which you face.
 Belief that you can and will engage fully in developing solutions to any problems which you face is essential.
 You must also be prepared to choose to take total ownership.

 Here is a not very surprising confession.
 I have put weight on over Xmas as I always do, but it is no good moaning about it.
 It is no good saying, “well it is what it is, what can I do?” or even blaming someone for feeding me too much.
-I ate the and nobody twisted my arm or held a gun to my head.
+I ate the food, and nobody twisted my arm or held a gun to my head.